pipeforce/pipeforce.github.io/docs/guides/forms/060_forms-buttons.md

 }
 ```

+## Step 2

-**Step 2:** “Tell” the form configuration, that it should “draw” these fields as buttons using the `render` attribute.
+“Tell” the form configuration, that it should “draw” these fields as buttons using the `render` attribute.
 For example:

 ```json
 {